Mjvolk3/torchcell/notes/torchcell.datasets.scerevisiae.kuzmin2018.md

 id: dxhoxruso0jc7offn2jytqh
 title: Kuzmin2018
 desc: ''
-updated: 1705128026103
+updated: 1705136422447
 created: 1705123822425
 ---
 ## Things We Know About Dmf Kuzmin

 - It exists!
 This dataset is not just trigenic mutants, it has over 400,000 double mutants.
 But are they really?
 And that's where the trouble begins.
+Technically these are triple mutants but since the ho deletion in considered inert... or something like that, the triple mutants with one ho deletion are considered double mutants.
 - One reference temperature as no temperature column data